cwrichardson/flurdymail/README.md

 ## TL;DR — Launch the Stack
-To launch the entire stack and deploy a Flurdy primary (and, optionally, backup) email server on AWS, click on one of the **Launch Stack** links below. *Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and AWS CloudFormation.
+To launch the entire stack and deploy a Flurdy primary (and, optionally, backup) email server on AWS, click on one of the **Launch Stack** links below.
+When you're done, point your DNS entries for webmail.example.com and phpmyadmin.example.com (replaced with your correct domain names) to the load balancer.

+*Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and AWS CloudFormation.

 *NB*: If you enable phpMyAdmin or Roundcube support, you *must* create a